BEKI77/BEKI77/README.md

 # Hi there, I'm Bereket Tadiwos 👋

-I'm a **Engineer** passionate about crafting intuitive and scalable web applications.
+I'm an **Engineer** passionate about crafting intuitive and scalable web applications.
 I have a strong foundation in software engineering, competitive programming, and modern web development.
 Currently, I'm pursuing my Bachelor's in Electrical and Computer Engineering at Addis Ababa Science and Technology University.

 ---